TheFern2/vscode-gutenberg/README.md

 Users appreciate release notes as you update your extension.

-### 1.0.0
+### 1.0.1

-Initial release of gutenberg:
+Bug Fixes:
-- Print a book
+- Fixed issue with spaces in path
-- Print a single file
+- Added cmd arguments to configuration

 ## Credits